Places To Get Tacos In Memphis

 - Street Tacos (Oakland)

-It’s a taco shop inside of a gas station.
-It clearly used to be a KFC or something.
-But, y’all, this little taco shop enthusiastically tucked here off of Highway 64 is a corner of heaven: authentic tacos, rice, elote, and tamales.
-Sometimes, it’s listed as “Street’s Tacos”.
+This little taco shop enthusiastically tucked away in Oakland is a corner of heaven: authentic tacos, rice, elote, and tamales.
+Sometimes, it's listed as "Street's Tacos".

 - Elwood's Shack (Summer Ave.)